 Our students represent the pride and legacy of our entire community.

 One of the greatest blessings of being an educator is to be able to watch promising young people grow into young adults with kind hearts, bright futures and the ambition to change the world.
 We have no doubt that all Rochester Community Schools students have that ability to seek the passion within their hearts and make a difference.

 A History of Excellence

 Rochester Community Schools has a rich history that dates back to 1821, when townships with 50 families or more were required to have a schoolmaster.
 At that time, it was generally assumed that three months of schooling was reasonable.
 In 1889, the original school building was built at Fourth Street and Wilcox.
 In 1916, the first high school was built on the same site, which currently serves as the Administration Center.
 At present, the Rochester Community School District includes 523 acres of property encompassing 66 square miles primarily within the City of Rochester, the City of Rochester Hills, and Oakland Charter Township.
 The district employs approximately 1,500 staff members.
 "With an annual operating budget of $185 million and a skilled, caring staff, we are poised to continue the tradition of academic excellence that has been established over generations." ~Superintendent Robert Shaner, Ph.D.

 - Dr. Robert Shaner, Superintendent

 - Debi Fragomeni, Deputy Superintendent of Teaching and Learning

 - Concetta Lewis, Assistant Superintendent of Special Populations, Diversity, Equity and Inclusion

 - Lori Grein, Executive Director of Strategic Communications

-- Cindy Lindner, Executive Director of Technology & Strategic Initiatives
+- Cindy Lindner, Executive Director of Technology and Strategic Initiatives